jnkh/gene-drive/README.md

 This repository is a collection of tools for modeling gene drives.

-All work is the exclusive intellectual property of Charleston Noble and Julian KKates-Harbeck.
+All work is the exclusive intellectual property of Charleston Noble and Julian Kates-Harbeck.